Dear New York Times, Melania and Communism, the Beauty and the Beast?

 Dear NYT; you should know that there is this particular aroma about Eastern Europe that Western media, including your newspaper, have managed to create.
 In this story we, the Eastern Europeans are not the only lucky ones.
 I noticed that we tend to be portrayed as field mice, usually considered a pest.
 But if trained to dance on some fine china, we can amuse you for a moment or two.
 Then Shush!
 We better be scattered, keep small and silent.
 If we could do just that, a crumb or two will, to show how just how democratic you are, fall from your big colonial table to the olden European soil, where we can nibble on it.
 Yes, if and when you do it, we should be happy like the Disney characters and sing a song (in English).

 Ljubljana it is then.
 I will not go into detail about which places your writer visited (play it safe, Sam).
 But what totally and utterly blew my mind and the historical memory of my generation, is the mention of “Communist control” in Ljubljana.
-Tito (the author of the article did like to mention him a lot) consciously politically distanced himself and Yugoslavia from Stalin very soon after WWII.
 The Western Media, as a rule, mentions communism with consistent oversimplification that is intellectually annoying.
 How would you feel if I told you, in a patronising way, that capitalism makes living in Austin, Helsinki or Singapore quite the same.

 I do not know what the writer meant by “Communist control” in Ljubljana’s past?
 We had passports and money, you know.
 The standard of living in Tito’s Yugoslavia when Melania was born was higher than in several European countries of that time.

-How come then, that the article made it sound, as if trained German Shepherds were barking in Ljubljana day and night, and megaphones were exploding with some Russian themed military song?
-(By the way, while you are at it, check the distance between Russia in Slovenia on the map.)
+How come then, that the article made it sound, as if trained German Shepherds were barking in Ljubljana day and night, and megaphones were exploding with some revolutionary themed military song?
 Ljubljana back then, in the time of your “Communist control”, was safe, lovely, green and inspiring.
 We had the best rock music, basketball, ice hockey, and all that jazz from the US also.
 You should refrain from conflating “Communist control” with the likes of Clint Eastwood’s “glorifying the past attitude”.
 We were officially much better off back then.
 You quoted Ljubljana’s major Zoran Janković, but why not ask him, if you don’t believe me, whether he suffered under “Communist control”?
 To your surprise, he might answer that he was a very successful CEO, and that he remembers thousands of “his” workers who lived much better than now.

 A well-travelled colleague of mine suggested to me, that I should probably not comment on “Melania Trump’s Ljubljana”, as I might sound like a pathetic local who likes to complain.
 Because this travel article is “not a big deal”, he said.
 And is evidently not written with any bad intentions.
 It is nice actually, I agree.
 But it is written in the same manner, that articles about Eastern Europe tend to be – with a hint of contempt.